Cowboys News App [Android]

 Last week, Dallas fans were put in the unfortunate position of having to root for the Eagles against the Seahawks to help our playoff chances.
 We're back in that same boat this week as a Rams's loss would be more damaging for the Cowboys than Philly losing.

 Because L.A. has a head-to-head tiebreaker over Dallas, our best bet is for them to win the NFC West and stay out of our way.
-We have a much better shot at catching the Seahawks, especially since we get to play them in when returns.
+We have a much better shot at catching the Seahawks, especially since we get to play them in Week 16 when Ezekiel Elliott returns.

 Seattle Seahawks @ Jacksonville Jaguars